The Community Eruv of Sharon, Massachusetts

 Eruv Sections

-Main Eruv- Shaded areas are in the eruv, except as noted below
+Shaded areas are in the eruv, but watch out for "danger areas" below

 Markers